metalsmith/remove/Readme.md

 # metalsmith-ignore

   A Metalsmith plugin to ignore files that match a pattern.
+Uses [multimatch](https://github.com/sindresorhus/multimatch) for matching.

 ## Installation